adeola-praise/Etch-A-Sketch/README.md

 <br>
 **Live Preview**: https://adeola-praise.github.io/Etch-A-Sketch
 ## Features
-- **Adjustable Pixel Size**: The pixel size of of the drawing grid can be adjusted to various dimensions, the lowest being 1 X 1 and the highest 60 X 60.
+- **Adjustable Pixel Size**: The pixel size of the drawing grid can be adjusted to various dimensions, the lowest being 1 by 1 and the highest 60 by 60.
 - **Color Picker**: A color picker button has been added to enable the users choose any hex color of their choice.
 - **Random Color Generator**: The rainbow button generates random colors that can be used for sketching on the grid.
 - **Eraser**: The erase button is available for erasing drawing mistakes.